mongodb-appeng/aws-jam/Text.md

 From the start of the year, all current sales data has been stored in MongoDB Atlas – allowing us to run operational and analytical workloads on the live data set.
 Unfortunately, that wasn't always the case – Excel was the "database" choice for past years!
 At least someone took the initiative to export that data in CSV format and store it in S3.

-The sales team now need to analyze that data.
+The sales team now needs your help to analyze that data.

 # Learning Outcome
 ## Summary